mgrouchy/mikegrouchy.com/content/blog/2013/03/yes-your-code-does-need-comments.md

 ##Where do we go from here?

-The first step is to realize that the documentation/comments accompanying a peice of code can be just important as the code itself and need to be maintained as such.
+The first step is to realize that the documentation/comments accompanying a piece of code can be just important as the code itself and need to be maintained as such.
 Just like code can become stale if you don't keep it updated so do comments.
 If you update some code you *must* update the accompanying comments/documentation